-1. How do Banks Make Money by Lending Money at a Higher Interest Rate than Borrowing
+How do Banks Make Money by Lending Money

 - Banks Borrow Money from Depositor

-- Depositors Deposit Money into the bank at an interest rate (say 4%) – Savings Account – Total Corpus assume 1000 Crores (Total Payable – 1040 Crores)
+- Depositors Deposit Money into the bank at an interest rate (say 4%, India) – In Savings Account – Total Corpus let’s assume is 1000 Crores (Total Payable at the end of the year – 1040 Crores)

-- Depositors Deposit Money into Fixed Deposits at an interest rate (say 9%) – Fixed Deposit – Total Corpus assume 10,000 Crores (Total Payable – 10,900 Crores)
+- Depositors Deposit Money into Fixed Deposits at an interest rate (say 9%) – Fixed Deposit – Total Corpus assume 10,000 Crores (Total Payable at maturity – 10,900 Crores)